HathorNetwork/hathor-wallet/QA.md

     1. Start new wallet.
     1. Try to click 'Create my words' without selecting checkbox (must show error).
     1. Select to do backup now.
 (Really save those words, we will load this wallet later with them).
-    1. Click 'Validate' before selecting all the words.
+    1. Click 'Validate' before selecting all the words, you must see an error message on the screen.
-    1. Click 'Validate' with all words selected but in the wrong order.
+    1. Click 'Validate' with all words selected but in the wrong order, you must see an error message on the screen.
     1. Validate with correct order.
     1. Try to select insecure password (like '123').
 It must show error.
     1. Select password and PIN.